-- iii.
-Report CTLE power, power efficiency (mW/Gb/s), and 8Gb/s eye height and width. - 3.
-RX DFE Equalization.
-Design a 8Gb/s 2-tap DFE [2][3]. - a) Use one of the comparators you designed in Homework 5 in your design.
-Note, you will probably have to speed this design up as you will need a 4GHz clock if you implement a 1⁄2 rate design. - b) The only thing that has to be transistor level is the comparator.
-The rest of the blocks (summer, feedback taps, other logic) can be macromodeled.
-Note for the summer model, make sure to capture the RC settling if you use a linear resistive load summer.
-Feel free to investigate an integrating architecture if you prefer. - c) Produce a 8Gb/s PRBS eye diagram at the summer output with the 12" Backplane channel s-parameter channel output as the input to the DFE.
-Optimize the DFE settings for optimal eye opening at the input of the comparator (summer output). - d) Report DFE power, power efficiency (mW/Gb/s), and 8Gb/s eye height and width. - e) Note, you will have to synchronize the DFE with the incoming data stream.
+iii.
+Report CTLE power, power efficiency (mW/Gb/s), and 8Gb/s eye height and width.

+3. RX DFE Equalization.
+Design an 8Gb/s 2-tap DFE [2][3].

+- a) Use one of the comparators you designed in Lab4 in your design.
+Note, you probably have to speed this design up - as you will need a 4GHz clock if you implement a halfrate design. - b) The only thing that has to be transistor level is the comparator.
+The rest of the blocks (summer, feedback taps, other logic) can be macro-models.
+Note, for the summer model make sure to capture the RC settling if you use a linear resistive load summer.
+Feel free to investigate an integrating architecture if you prefer. - c) Produce an 8Gb/s PRBS eye diagram at the summer output with the 12" Backplane channel output as the input to the DFE.
+Optimize the DFE settings for optimal eye opening at the input of the comparator (summer output). - d) Report DFE power, power efficiency (mW/Gb/s), and 8Gb/s eye height and width. - e) Note, you have to synchronize the DFE with the incoming data stream.
 A good way to do this is with an initial "lone pulse" input pattern.
 Adjust your comparator clock to sample near the peak of the lone pulse.
 Then simulate with the PRBS data.